Skip to main content

 • NYC boroughs: $900-$1,200+ to $1,400-$1,900+ (Manhattan being most expensive)

-The newspaper costs depend entirely on the rates set by the County Clerk's designated newspapers.
-You cannot negotiate or choose cheaper alternatives.
+Newspaper costs depend on the rates set by the County Clerk's designated newspapers.
+Designated newspapers typically do not negotiate legal-notice rates, and substitution with cheaper non-designated publications would not satisfy Section 206's designation requirement.

 Total DIY cost range: $230-$400+ (Albany) to $1,450-$1,950+ (Manhattan), including the $50 state filing fee.